CodosaurusLLC/CodosaurusLLC.github.io/wwwizzzard.md

 {:class="big"}

 Sound good to you?&nbsp;
-Give me your email address to be notified when it's ready!&nbsp;
+Send your email address
+to wiz-{{ "now" | date: "%Y" }} at this domain, to be notified when it's ready!&nbsp;
-Also feel free to send feedback on the whole idea, to wiz-{{ "now" | date: "%Y" }} at this domain.&nbsp;
+Also feel free to send feedback on the whole idea!&nbsp;
-(Sorry not to put it all together for you, but I get quite enough spam already!)
+(Sorry not to put my address together for you, but I get quite enough spam already!)
 {:class="big"}